Why LLM Context Windows Fill Up Faster Than You Think

 The chart below traces a realistic conversation in a customer support agent.
 The agent has: a 1,200-token system prompt, three tool schemas totaling 600 tokens, and RAG retrieval returning two chunks (~800 tokens per turn).
 User messages average 60 tokens; model responses average 350 tokens.

-With default parameters (1,200-token system prompt, 600 tool tokens, 800 RAG per turn, 60-token user messages, 350-token model replies), the window hits 80% full at around turn 45 and maxes out near turn 82.
-Change the model reply length to 800 tokens — simulating an agent that produces detailed answers — and those numbers roughly halve.
+With default parameters (1,200-token system prompt, 600 tool tokens, 800 RAG per turn, 60-token user messages, 350-token model replies), the window hits 80% full around turn 84.
+Change the model reply length to 800 tokens — simulating an agent that produces detailed answers — and that drops to around turn 61, because the per-turn history growth doubles.
 Watch how the window fills as turns accumulate.
 The fixed layers (system + tools) appear immediately.
 The RAG context adds a constant per-turn cost.
 The history layer grows relentlessly:

 KV Cache Memory — Why Context Has a Physical Cost